log0div0/testo/docs/reference/Conditions.md

 Expressions are entities which could be evaluated into a `true` or a `false`.
 At the moment expressions are used only inside the `if` clause.

-Possible expressions in Testo-lang is listed below:
+Possible expressions in Testo-lang are listed below:

 - A string.
 An empty (zero-length) string is treated as a `false`, othwerwise as a `true`.
 - A negation (`NOT <expr>`).
 Logical complement to the `expr`.